What is working remotely?

 While travelling or working from home, ensure your devices are kept secure physically.
 Keep your laptop and mobile devices with you whenever possible, and never leave them unattended.
 Be sure to check if you have all your devices with you any time you change locations or modes of transportation (airplane, train, taxi, etc.).

 You can access university email and accounts from your personally-owned or university-supplied mobile devices.
 The loss of mobile devices and the data they possess is of particular concern to the university.
-You should ensure that adequate protection is in place on your devices, including the use of strong passwords, and encryption where appropriate.
+You should ensure that adequate protection is in place on your devices, including the use of strong passwords, lock screens, and encryption.